OhShINT/ohshint.gitbook.io/Lists_of_OSINT_Web_Resources/Data-Sets.md

 - [SpatialHub Scotland Datasets](https://data.spatialhub.scot/dataset)
   A collection of various datasets for Scotland.
 - [Netronline Public Records](https://publicrecords.netronline.com/)
-  An online directory and portal to those Tax Assessors', Treasurers’ and Recorders' offices that have developed web sites for the retrieval of available public records for the U.S.
+  An online directory and portal to those Tax Assessors', Treasurers’ and Recorders' offices that have developed websites for the retrieval of available public records for the U.S.

 ## **<u>Leaked Data Sets</u>**